bitcoin-problems/bitcoin-problems.github.io/_problems/ptlc-cycle-jamming.md

    They focus on the collateral the attacker needs to commit to either block incoming or outgoing payments.
    They show that it is practical to enhance the naive attack by 3-10 times using cycles in the payment path against existing implementations.
    Their main recommendation is to deny cycles in the payment path.
-   It is not clear whether the strength of the attacks comes from using cycles between two nodes (which can easily be prevented with PTLCs) or cycles between 3 or more (which can't).
+   It is not clear whether the strength of the attacks comes from using cycles between two nodes (which can easily be prevented even with randomized PTLCs) or cycles between 3 or more (which can't).

 ## Related Problems